DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-07-22-the-career-pathway-concept.md

 #### Career pathway page flow
 <a href="career-pathway.png" target="_blank">![Career pathway structure](career-pathway.png "Career pathway structure")</a>

-The theory being that users could jump into any level of the pathway but would likely choose the level of the pathway.
+The theory being that users could jump into any level of the pathway but would likely choose the level of the pathway level they recognised.
+Without content this was hard to prove.
+We do have research to help inform this content in later stages.

 ### Pathway page
 We used arrows on the pathway page to denote the concept of linear progression.